 The hashtag is hosed by Signe Maene and the brilliant Rachel Deering.

-#BookWormSat retweets between 11am and 11pm CET.
+#BookWormSat hosts between 11am and 11pm CET.

 Thank you!